PodcastsArteThe Sustainable Food Trust Podcast

 What's really going on in food and farming?
 Two farmers – Patrick Holden, founder of the Sustainable Food Trust, and Stuart Oates, founder of the Fossil Free Farm project – get behind the headlines to unpack the biggest stories shaping what we eat, how we farm and the future of the planet.
 Expect lively debate, real-world experience, and unique insights from some of food and farming's top voices.

-To join in the conversation, get in touch with us at [email protected] – let us know what you'd like to hear Patrick and Stuart talk about next time.
+To join in the conversation, get in touch with us at [email protected] or send us a message via any of our social media channels.

 Timestamps: